 Note: Don’t forget to subscribe to our newsletter, you will receive all important updates (about Corona in Indonesia, and when we can travel again) directly to your mailbox!

-If you are in the country and want to get from A to B (especially regions except Bali and Jakarta), you should find out about the travel regulations on site (preferably directly at the airport / ferry port).
+If you are in the country and want to get from A to B (especially in regions except for Bali and Jakarta), you should find out about the travel regulations on site (preferably directly at the airport/ferry port).
 The websites of the respective airlines can also provide information about this.

 The Indonesian tourist office has published a list of tourist attractions that operate under strict regulations and only with a capacity of 50%.